akuklev/HOCC/survey.md

 If you're reading this, it is safe to assume, at some point of your life you came across mainstream statically typed programming languages like C++ or Java.
 In those languages type signatures are more of a “declaration of intent” kind of thing; it is possible and sometimes unavoidable to “look under the hood” ignoring types.
-In most advanced of mainstream statically typed general-purpose languages (say, Kotlin), explicit type coersions can be avoided, yet it still has tripple equals operator (used to compare if two references refer to the same memory location) and similar rudiments allowing to “peep under the hood”, and they cannot be avoided at all times.
+In the most advanced of mainstream statically typed general-purpose languages (say, Kotlin), explicit type coersions can be avoided, yet they still have tripple equals operator (compares if two references refer to the same memory location) and similar rudiments allowing to “peep under the hood”, and these rudiments cannot be avoided at all times.
+Their type systems are a “leaky abstraction”, making them disproportionately more troublesome than useful for many purposes.
+Oftentimes it is reasonable to retreat to dynamically types languages like Clojure or Python, because their rudimentary type system does not get in the way.

-???
-LEAKY ABSTRACTION

 Besides inbuilt primitive data types such as `int32`, such languages also support composite data types, such as tagged unions  X + Y and tuples X × Y.
 These generalize algebraic operations of addition and multiplication: given two finite types X and Y with n and m inhabitants respectively,